Adam & Yves: Cast

+Background

 While making the film, director Peter de Rome reportedly stalked Greta Garbo around New York City, where the retired star was living.
 After much searching, De Rome located her and was able to shoot footage of Garbo walking across First Avenue.
 The footage was inserted into Adam & Yves, and its presence was explained by having Adam recalling how he once saw the elusive star.
 The Garbo footage was used without the star's knowledge or permission, and she was not paid for her appearance.

+Reception

+In his review for Film Threat, Phil Hall wrote that "Garbo's scene is actually an irrelevant moment in the film."
+He goes on to say, "to be frank, the film is difficult to endure; much of the dialogue is badly dubbed, and too much of the talk is in rhyme, while the happy–chirpy music seems to belong in a 4–H educational movie."
+He concludes by stating, "if you are a Garbo fan, it is best to watch this movie on fast forward until you get to the final screen shot, and then, hit that Eject button!"

+John Christakos wrote in Chicago Free Press that "the pacing is languid in the style of contemporary French film, as is much of the sex between the principals; all the racier bits are saved for the flashback vignettes; the final sexual segment, meanwhile, is an all-black orgy in a theater bathroom that remains one of the raunchiest T-room scenes on film."